TheInventorMan/Behavioral-Cloning/writeup_report.md

 The final model architecture (driveModel.py) is based on the end-to-end deep learning architecture from Nvidia.

-Here is a visualization of the original architecture:
+Here is a diagram of the original architecture:

 ![alt text][image4]